drovp/save-as-path/README.md

 # @drovp/save-as-path

-[Drovp](https://drovp.app) utility to determine destination path for file results.
+[Drovp](https://drovp.app) plugin utility to determine destination path for file results.
 Also comes with option schema to easily plugin into your processor's profile options.

 ### Features